swarnim0308/Passenger-Survival-Prediction-in-Titanic-Dataset/README.md

 - matplotlib
 - seaborn
 - scikit-learn

-You can install the necessary libraries by running `pip install -r requirements.txt`.

 Feel free to explore the code, modify it, or use it as a reference for your own projects.